-For many people, their kitchen is a place where they spend the most of their day, or they use their kitchen for some therapeutic experimentation in culinary art.
+For many people, their kitchen is a place where they spend most of their day, or they use their kitchen for some therapeutic experimentation in culinary art.
 Either way, it is a primary workspace for them, and they like it sweet, clean and decorated.
 Even if you are not a fan of cooking but are still using the kitchen for yourself and the family, little decorations and creativity can accentuate your workspace, lift your mood and can motivate you to work happily in your kitchen.
 Moreover, DIYing simple kitchen decorations are fun, cheap and can also help you recycle or upscale a lot of waste objects lying around in your house.
-Here are some of the fantastic ideas that you can use to decorate your kitchen.
+Here are some of the fantastic kitchen decorating ideas on a budget.
 Some of these might require professional assistance or buying supplies from the market, while you can DIY the other ideas.

 Have your kitchen follow a theme.
 You can choose something that would go with your personality or mood.
 You can go for a bold red blended with white or a bright yellow for a mood uplift.
 If color is not your thing, then go for monochrome.
 Black and white is always a safe play and will allow you to add other colorful elements to create an additional oomph.
 However, if you are looking for a plain white and no color at all, that can be pretty dull in the long run.
 Get the walls tiled and position your color intelligently on your cabinets and shelving.
 Make sure it is used cleverly so that you do not get a feeling of color being splashed on your face from everywhere.
 For example, if you want a bold red to dominate your kitchen theme, go for red cabinets and keep the walls and flooring in white to add lighter hues.
 Add a grey toned granite top will add a personality to your kitchen.